JPWDEN/shale/README.md

 ## Endpoints
 Shale currently includes the following endpoints.
 All of the below endpoint concern data for a single specified user:

-Get Todos:  Returns a list of all todo item
+Get Todos:  Returns a list of all todo item<br>
     `GET: /todo/<username>`
     `username:  string`